brajeshwar/brajeshwar.github.io/_posts/2010/2010-02-19-20-years-of-adobe-photoshop.md

----
-layout: post
-title: 20 years of Adobe Photoshop
+# 20 years of Adobe Photoshop
----

 <a href="http://www.adobe.com/go/photoshop/">Adobe Photoshop</a> turns 20 today -- Feb.
 19, 2010.
 Around the world, Photoshop fans are celebrating the impact their favorite software has had across photography, art, design, publishing and commerce.
 In the United States, the National Association of Photoshop Professionals (NAPP) will be hosting a special Photoshop 20th Anniversary celebration for over a thousand attendees in San Francisco at the Palace of the Fine Arts Theatre today.
 The event will feature Adobe's senior vice president of Creative Solutions, John Loiacono, as well as vice president of Photoshop Product Management, Kevin Connor, Photoshop co-creator Thomas Knoll and famed Adobe creative director and Photoshop evangelist, Russell Brown. <a href="http://www.photoshopuser.com/photoshop20th">View Live Webcast</a> of the event.